mmaina48/mmaina48/README.md

 - 👋 Hi, I’m @mmaina48
-- 👀 I’m interested in software development
+- 👀 A softaware implementation specilist
-- 🌱 I’m currently learning javascript and flutter
+- 🌱 I’m interested in software development and data science
 - 💞️ I’m looking to collaborate on healthcare projects
-- 📫 How to reach me through mmaina48@gmail.com
+- 📫 You can reach me through mmaina48@gmail.com

 <!---
 mmaina48/mmaina48 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.